MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/test-accounts/live-test-accounts-broadcast-mixer.md

 > **Sandbox IDs are case-sensitive.** Note the uppercase sandbox name in the above URL: `XDKS.1`.
 The lowercase sandbox name `xdks.1` won't work in the URL.

-**To log in:**
+**To log in to Mixer using the Xbox Live test account:**

+1. In a web browser, in the URL field, enter `https://mixer.com/?sandbox=XDKS.1`, and then change the sandbox name from `XDKS.1` to your sandbox name, using uppercase characters.
+   Then press `Enter`.
+   A webpage appears.

-1. Click the Login button in the upper, right.
+2. Click the **Sign in**  button in the upper right.
+   A "Join the Party" Mixer dialog box appears.

-2. In the dialog, click the **Log in with your Microsoft account** button.
+3. Click the **Sign in with Microsoft** button.
+   A small browser window appears, like a dialog box, titled "Sign in to continue to Mixer".

-3. This will show a second dialog where you can enter your credentials for your Xbox Live test account.
+4. Enter your credentials for your Xbox Live test account.

 If you encounter the error message "There was an error logging you in: Content isolation not authorized", make sure you are not logged into Mixer in another tab or browser with a non-sandbox account.
 The easiest way to get around this conflict is to open an in-private browser session.